 - A. Prior to the authorization of a commercial mining operation, the project proponent shall provide maps to scale which illustrate the following: - 1.
 The extent to which excavation and processing will affect or modify existing fish and wildlife habitat conservation areasstream corridor features, including existing riparian vegetation; - 2.
 The location, extent and size in acreage of any pond, lake, or feature that will be created as a result of mining excavation; - 3.
-The description, location, and extent of any proposed subsequent use that would be different than existing uses. - B. The operations and any subsequent use or uses shall not cause permanent impairment or loss of critical area_functions and valuesfloodwater storage, wetland, or other stream corridor features.
-Mitigation shall be_provided <a href="consistent with YMC 17.09.010(I), <a href="mailto:17.09.030(P), or <a href="mailto:17.09.040(F) for the feature's replacement at equal value, except wetlands which shall be mitigated according to guidance in the Washington State Department of Ecology's Wetland-Mitigation in Washington State, Parts 1 and 2 (March 2006 or as updated). - C. Except where authorized by the city in consultation with the State Department of Fish and Wildlife and Department of Ecology, the following shall apply: - 1.
-The excavation zone shall be located a minimum of one hundred feet upland from the ordinary high water mark (OHWM) of the stream channelwaterbody. - 2.
+The description, location, and extent of any proposed subsequent use that would be different than existing uses. - B. The operations and any subsequent use or uses shall not cause permanent impairment or loss of critical area functions and valuesfloodwater storage, wetland, or other stream corridor features.
+Mitigation shall be provided consistent with YMC 17.09.010(I), 17.09.030(P), or 17.09.040(F) for the feature's replacement at equal value, except wetlands which shall be mitigated according to guidance in the Washington State Department of Ecology's Wetland-Mitigation in Washington State, Parts 1 and 2 (March 2006 or as updated). - C. Except where authorized by the city in consultation with the State Department of Fish and Wildlife and Department of Ecology, the following shall apply: - 1.
+The excavation zone shall be located a minimum of one hundred feet upland from the ordinary high water mark (OHWM) of the stream channel waterbody. - 2.
 Equipment shall not be operated, stored, refueled, or provided maintenance within one hundred feet of the OHWM. - 3.
-Washing, crushing, screening, or stockpiling of mined materials shall not occur within one hundred feet of the OHWM. - D. Mining proposals shall be consistent with the Washington Department of Natural Resources Surface Mine Reclamation standards (Chapter 332-18 WAC, Chapter 78.44 RCW). - E. Additional Shoreline Standards for Industrial Mining.
+Washing, crushing, screening, or stockpiling of mined materials shall not occur within one hundred feet of the OHWM. - D. Mining proposals shall be consistent with the Washington Department of Natural Resources Surface Mine Reclamation standards (Chapter 332-18 WAC, Chapter 78.44 RCW). - E. Additional Shoreline Standards for Industrial Mining. - 1.
+Applicants shall submit a mining and reclamation plan to the shoreline administrator describing the proposed site, quantity of material to be removed, method of removal, and measures that will be taken to protect lakes and streams from siltation and sedimentation.
+A surface mining plan or a reclamation plan judged by the shoreline administrator to be insufficient for protection or restoration of the shoreline environment shall cause denial of a shoreline permit. - 2.
+Mining stockpiles shall be sited in such a manner so as to avoid damage or loss resulting from flooding. - 3.
+New mining and associated activities shall assure that proposed subsequent use of the mined property is consistent with the provisions of the environment designation and that reclamation of disturbed shoreline areas provides appropriate ecological functions consistent with the setting.